-The easiest way to save money on credit card processing is to find the best merchant accounts, but there are plenty of good reasons to keep tabs on the worst merchant account providers, too.
+The easiest way to save money on credit card processing is to find the best merchant accounts, but there are also plenty of good reasons to keep tabs on the worst merchant account providers.
 The credit card processing industry is full of scam companies that seemingly pop up out of nowhere.
 These processors are willing to say or do anything to make a quick buck at the expense of small business owners.
-Bad processors are notorious for duping desperate sales agents into working commission-only and then training those agents to deceive merchants into signing long-term, expensive contracts with outdated equipment and poor customer support.
+Bad processors are notorious for duping desperate sales agents into working on a commission-only basis and then training those agents to deceive merchants into signing long-term, expensive contracts with outdated equipment and poor customer support.
 To make matters worse, these ripoff companies appear, disappear, and rebrand too often for any one merchant to keep them all straight.

 Our Rating Criteria

 To help you steer clear of bad deals, we’ve put together the following list of the worst merchant accounts on CPO.
 These companies have all received “F” or “D” ratings in their CPO reviews due to a combination of some or all of the following factors:

 - Expensive monthly, annual, and early termination fees

 - Numerous public complaints from current and former merchants

 - Numerous public complaints from current and former employees